imjoy-team/ImJoy/web/public/docs/api.md

  ```

 Notice that you can **only** use `wait` when you add `async` before the
 definition of your function.
 Don't forget to `import asyncio` if you use `async/await` with Python 3.

-For Javascript and Python 3+, `async/await` style is natively supported and recommended.

-However, for Python 2, `asyncio` is not supported, therefore you need to use another style called `callback` style.

 ### `callback` style
+However, for Python 2 or webPython, `asyncio` is not supported, therefore you need to use `callback` style.

 Call the asynchronous function and set its callback with `.then(callback_func)`.
 For Javascrit plugins, a native Javascrit `Promise` will be returned ([More about Promise.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
 For Python plugins, it will return a simplified Python implement of promise.